IB Business Private & Public Companies Disclosed

 Don't think this is just British chaos - According to the World Bank, more than half the countries around the world now operate public-private sector companies.
 Examples include:

-Here's what you need to remember for your IB Business Management exam (and life):
+Here's what you need to remember for your IB Business Management exam (and if you work in business for life):

 The key thing?
 There's no "best" type of company - it depends on what you're trying to achieve.